AustinMathuw/EECS291/Using Git on the HPCC.md

 ## Why use Git?

-The architecture of Git allows it to be very flexiable in nature.
+The architecture of Git allows it to be very flexible in nature.
 Unlike other version control systems, like Subversion, Git is a Distributed Version Control System.
 This means that, instead of keeping a log of all of the changes to a project in one place, every working location (or repositories) of the project has a copy of the log of all of the changes.

 To read more about get, [check out this article by Atlassian](https://www.atlassian.com/git/tutorials/what-is-git).